Department of Defense Cybersecurity Scholarship Program (CySP)

-In 2023, UCF will join the Department of Defense Cybersecurity Scholarship Program (DoD CySP).
-The scholarship will start from Fall 2023 for one academic year.
-The DoD is seeking junior and senior (third and fourth year at Fall 2023) undergraduate, and graduate/doctoral students who are interested in full-ride scholarships for concentrated studies in cybersecurity and other cyber-related disciplines.
+In 2024, UCF will join the Department of Defense Cybersecurity Scholarship Program (DoD CySP).
+The scholarship will start from Fall 2024 for one academic year.
+The DoD is seeking junior and senior (third and fourth year at Fall 2024) undergraduate, or in first/second year of a master’s degree, or a doctoral degree student who is interested in full-ride scholarships for concentrated studies in cybersecurity and other cyber-related disciplines.
 Students selected to participate in the program receive the full coverage of tuition and required fees (including health care), textbooks (from the institution and degree specific required book list, not books which are optional for the class), and a stipend.
-The stipends are $27,000 for undergraduate students and $32,000 for graduate students for one year.
+The stipends are $29,000 for undergraduate students and $34,000 for graduate students for one year.
 Students must agree to serve one year of service to the DoD, upon graduation, for each year or partial year of scholarship received (scholarship could last one year or two years).
 A student is required to complete an internship with the DoD during the summer after the first year scholarship if he or she reapplies and obtains the second-year CySP scholarship.
 Internships do NOT count towards the post-graduation obligation requirements.

-- Be a United States Citizen, 18+ older
+- Be a United States Citizen, 18+ years of age

-- At Fall 2023, be a rising junior, senior (third and fourth year) undergraduate, or a master/doctoral graduate student
+- At Fall 2024, be a rising junior, senior (third and fourth year) undergraduate, or in first or second year of a master’s degree, or a doctoral degree graduate student

 - Be a full-time UCF student during the scholarship period and enrolled with a declared major in a cyber-related degree program, including Computer Science, Information Technology, Computer Engineering, Digital Forensics, Cyber Security and Privacy

 - Have 3.2+ GPA for undergraduate students or a 3.5+ GPA for graduate students